 If you are uncertain where to file, you will need to consult an attorney.
-You can access law books containing information in this section by searching the Texas Constitution and Statutes online.
+You can access law books containing information in this section by visiting the Texas Center for Public Information.

 |Evictions||County and precinct in which all or part of the property is located (no exceptions)|